opennuni/ddm/README.md

 Contact Us: For more information, visit our Contact Page or email us at support.opennddm@onmail.com

-Open University - Together, We Make Learning Limitless.
+Openn University - Together, We Make Learning Limitless.

 © Openn University initiated under [ECL-1.0](#) [AFL-3.0](#)